Computer Guided Dental Implant Surgery

 Computer guided implant surgery represents a giant step forward in the replacement of teeth with dental implants.
 With Computerized Tomography (CT) Scan techniques and 3-D imaging, we can now visualize the placement of dental implants in three dimensions.
 This eliminates the guesswork involved determining what parts of the jawbone offer the best sites for dental implant placement.
 Computer guided implant surgery provides greater patient satisfaction and simplifies the dental implant treatment process.

-Teeth-In-An-Hour™ is a revolutionary concept providing patients with fully functioning teeth on dental implants in one single procedure that lasts about an hour.
+Teeth-In-A-Day™ is a revolutionary concept providing patients with fully functioning teeth on dental implants in one single procedure that lasts about day.
 This technology was knowledge and experience achieves not only increased safety, but also a more precise implant placement.
 In addition, the fabrication of a final prosthesis is completed prior to the surgery.
-The computer-guided implant surgery is done in an minimally invasive fashion without requiring any flap reflection.
-This benefits the patient being that there is less post operative discomfort, less swelling and less bruising.
+The computer-guided implant surgery is done in a minimally invasive fashion without requiring any flap reflection.
+This benefits the patient in that there is less post operative discomfort, less swelling and less bruising.
 Often, patients can resume their normal activities the next day.

 The Initial clinical evaluation

-Understanding the problem, making the diagnosis based on clinical exam and x-rays and discussion of the treatment options, including “Teeth-In-An-Hour™”.
+Understanding the problem, making the diagnosis based on a clinical exam and x-rays ascwell as discussion of the treatment options, including Teeth-In-A-Day™.

 A formal printed plan is reviewed in conjunction with standardized consent forms.